Ngô Đình Khả: Tragedy

-Tragedy struck the Ngô family while Kha was still studying in the MEP Seminary in Penang.
-Some sources had claimed that Van Than militiamen had surrounded his parish church in Dai Phong village and burned it down killing everyone inside.
-This included most of his family members, except his mother who managed to escape.
-However, the Van Than (Intellectual Period) movement was an offshoot from the Cần Vương Movement that emerged after Emperor Hàm Nghi was captured in 1888.
-It was led primarily by scholar officials.
-This would mean that he would have already graduated from the seminary by then and so it may not have been the Van Than militia that committed this act.
-Other sources claimed that the riot was led by Buddhist monks, in the 1880s, that nearly wiped out the Ngô family and that more than a hundred members of the Ngô family had perished in the fire.
+Tragedy struck the Ngô family while Khả was still studying in the MEP Seminary in Penang.
+Most of his family members, except his mother who managed to escape, were murdered in a riot which erupted in conflagration.
+Some sources claimed the deadly riot was led by Buddhist monks and that more than a hundred members of the Ngô family had perished in the fire.
 Both these timelines are odd because sources claim that he had returned in the 1870s.

 Return to Vietnam

-When Kha returned to Vietnam in the late 1870s, he had originally planned to become a Catholic priest.
+When Khả returned to Vietnam in the late 1870s, he had originally planned to become a Catholic priest.
 However, the newly established French colonial state needed someone to help them with interpreting.
-Thus, together with Nguyễn Hữu Bài, Kha became an interpreter.
+Thus, together with Nguyễn Hữu Bài, Khả became an interpreter.
 Later, he joined the Nguyễn civil service.
 He managed to pass all the sessions of the Imperial Examinations owing to his firm grasp of the Chinese Classics.
-He then went on to serve as a military command advisor under Emperor Đồng Khánh.
 Following that, he left the service to take care of his mother.

-Quoc Hoc
+Quốc Học

-Due to his strength in both the Chinese Confucian Classics and in the European languages and philosophy, Emperor Thành Thái requested that Kha build and head a National Institute (Quốc Học) that would combine Eastern and Western studies.
-This suited Kha who was a strong proponent of the Franco-Annamite curriculum.
+Due to his capacity in both the Chinese Confucian Classics and in the European languages and philosophy, Emperor Thành Thái requested that Khả build and head a National Institute (Quốc Học) that would combine Eastern and Western studies.
+This suited Khả, then a strong proponent of the Franco-Annamite curriculum.
 The Franco-Annamite schools were not meant as a form of assimilation but rather "an improvement of indigenous skills through relevant education".
-The Quoc Hoc was established on 17 September 1896 in the eighth year to Thành Thái's reign.
-Ngô Dinh Kha was the Principal of the school.
-A Saigon newspaper article published when Kha's son Thuc was getting ordained a bishop praise Kha for, "In an era when the Annamite elite, represented by Mandarins, was hostile to modern progress, Kha had the courage to take on the difficult task of mediating between the prejudices of the mandarins and the need for modern progress.

-Notable graduates of the Quoc Hoc included Võ Nguyên Giáp and Phạm Văn Đồng.
+The Quốc Học was established on 17 September 1896 in the eighth year to Thành Thái's reign.
+Ngô Đình Khả was the Principal of the school.
+A Saigon newspaper article published when Khả's son Thuc was getting ordained a bishop praise Khả for, "In an era when the Annamite elite, represented by Mandarins, was hostile to modern progress, Khả had the courage to take on the difficult task of mediating between the prejudices of the mandarins and the need for modern progress.
+Notable graduates of the Quốc Học included Võ Nguyên Giáp and Phạm Văn Đồng.
 Ho Chi Minh also attended the school but dropped out in 1909 when his father lost his post as a district chief.